Lemmings19/coding-challenge/README.md

 # A coding challenge

-This repo contains a solution for a coding challenge presented to potential employees.
+This is a solution for a coding challenge presented to potential hires by a company that 100% uses 'coding challenges' to get people to do their work for free. (confirmed)

 The challenge, as provided: